Solving Truly Massive Budgeted Monotonic POMDPs with Oracle-Guided Meta-Reinforcement Learning: Implementation and Evaluation

-Finally, we analyze the time complexity of our proposed approach for varying number of components $N$.
-As mentioned earlier, our method comprises of four major steps: \begin{enumerate} \item \textbf{Random Forest} regression for estimating $\Tilde{T}^i_{max}$ for each component $i$. \item \textbf{Budget Allocation} among components via constrained optimization. \item \textbf{MDP Value Iteration} for each component-budget pair to obtain the corresponding oracle policy. \item \textbf{Oracle-Guided Meta-PPO} to approximately solve each component POMDP. \end{enumerate} Table~\ref{tab:time_taken} presents the times taken for running each of the four processes, with different number of components.
+Table~\ref{tab:time_taken} presents the times taken for running each of the four processes, with different number of components.
 The time complexity experiments were performed in Python on a laptop running MacOS with an M2 chip @3.49GHz CPU and 8GB RAM.
 The times taken for random forest and budget allocation steps are negligible compared to those for performing value iteration and generating optimal policies through meta-PPO.
 The value iteration is applied to each component independently and hence scales linearly with the number of components.
 Similarly, Step 4 involves applying the pre-trained policy to each component separately and thus is also linear in the number of components.
 Consequently, we expect that the time complexity of our algorithm is linear in the number of components, i.e., $O(n)$.
 This expectation is confirmed by the log-log plot of computational complexity shown in Figure~\ref{fig:time_complexity}.
 Our algorithm's performance is thus significantly faster as compared to existing POMDP solvers which would be exponential in the number of states and thus doubly exponential in the number of components \cite{silver2010monte}, \cite{pineau2003point}.
 If the problem is approached directly as a single POMDP, it will have a prohibitively vast state space of approximately $10^{2000}$ states.
 Previous work by \citet{vora2023welfare} demonstrated that standard methods indeed become computationally intractable after a few components due to this combinatorial explosion.